Mt Shrimpton Track to Tarns, McKerrow Range, Makarora, Otago NZ

 Really spectacular alpine views of peaks, tarns and down into braided river valleys, accessed on the Mt Shrimpton Track and then off-track to tops.

 The Mt Shrimpton Track takes you from lush broad leaf forest, through beech to above the bushline.
-From there you can wander at will, but a long but fabulous day walk is to keep going upwards to the ridge at about 1900m of elevation.
+From there you can wander at will, but a long and fabulous day walk is to keep going upwards to the ridge at about 1900m of elevation.
 There are spectacular alpine views of rock spires and numerous teal blue tarns, down into the Makarora Valley to the west, and the upper High Burn Valley to the east.
 My first look at the tarns and spiky peaks was one of those moments I let out a slight gasp of wonder.

 There’s some scrambling required to get down to the tarns but that is a nice spot and offers a few more chances for crowd pleasing photography.
 Track notes at the end.